Hanik Milligan

-Hanik Alphonse Milligan (born November 3, 1979) is a former American football safety who played in the National Football League (NFL) for five seasons.
-He played college football at Houston.
-He was drafted by the San Diego Chargers in the sixth round of the 2003 NFL Draft.
+Hanik Alphonse Milligan (born November 3, 1979) is an American former professional football player who was a safety for five seasons in the National Football League (NFL).
+He played college football for the Houston Cougars.
+He was selected by the San Diego Chargers in the sixth round of the 2003 NFL draft.
 In 2005, Milligan earned a Pro Bowl selection for his work on special teams with the Chargers.

-Early years
+Early life

 Milligan attended Coconut Creek High School in Coconut Creek, Florida and was a letterman in football.
 He was named the football team's Defensive MVP and selected for All-County.
 Milligan graduated from Coconut Creek High School in 1997.

 College career

 Milligan's college career started at Garden City Community College in 1998 where he redshirted in his freshman year.
 Milligan left Garden City for Iowa Central Community College in 1999 and where he posted 128 tackles, 21.5 sacks (a school record), and six blocked kicks during his tenure.
 Finally, Milligan went to the University of Houston where he was a two-time All-Conference USA selection and left the school as the third all-time leading tackler with 408 career stops.